shawnd29/Streamlined-Analytics/README.md

 # Streamlined-Analytics
- This repostory contains a code that tires to streamline varous data analytics features.
+ This repostory contains code that tries  to streamline varous data analytics features.